-Big chronic disease non-profits — folks like the American Diabetes Association and others — are up against competition they don’t even recognize: empowered patients and supporters.
+Big chronic disease non-profits — folks like the Alzheimer’s Society, the American Diabetes Association, the American Cancer Society and others — are up against competition they don’t even recognize: empowered patients and supporters.

 The evolution of patient engagement and social platforms exposes fundamental flaws in their understanding of their cause, their stakeholders, and how to engage them.